hvitoi/tech-docs/data/big-data/kafka/properties/properties.md

   - `per-broker`: inside server.properties (may be updated dynamically)
   - `cluster-wide`: inside zookeeper, common config for all brokers (may be updated on-the-fly)

-## Quota

-- `Limit the bandwidth` for producer and consumers per clientid or consumer group
-  - quota.consumer.default
-  - quota.producer.default

 ## Broker configs

 - Broker configuration is stored at _config/server.properties_